py-in-the-sky/gae-flask-redux-react-starter-kit/README.md

 This command will produce a visualization of your pip-installed packages, which is useful for maintaining the `requirements.*.txt` files.
 All of the package names that align to the left of the terminal window comprise the minimal set of names for your `requirements.dev.txt` and `requirements.app.txt` files.
 If there are any sub-dependencies whose version numbers you'd like to pin, add them to the the relevant requirements files as well.

+### Verify Everything's Working

+Installing new dependencies frequently comes with changes, sometimes radical, to how the development process or the app itself works.
+A fairly quick and comprehensive way to verify everything's still working as expected is to follow these steps:

+* Run `make coverage` and verify all tests and coverage reports run successfully.
+* Run `make clean && honcho start gae webpack`, open the app in the browser with the devtools console open, and interact with a selection of features/pages in the app.
+Look at the browser's devtools console as well as the log output in the terminal you've used to run the above command and verify no unexpected errors occur.
+* Run `make build && honcho start gae` and follow the same steps outlined in the point above.
+Now you're verifying that the build version of the app works with no unexpected errors.

 ## Deployment